SememN/Google-images-scrapper/README.md

 So, to use this script you should create your own discord bot (you need to do it cause this is a script wich needs your bot TOKEN).
 Then you should download scrapper.py, start it with administrator rights and follow the instructions!

+To get your discord TOKEN you should press Cntrl+Shift+i, go to Network, press Cntrl+r, type "api" in filter field, go to library, open "headers", in Request headers you can find "Authorization", this is your TOKEN